 ANSWERS and Explanations:

-ep warm-blooded (endothermic) animals warm in cold air because they insulate the animal from the colder environment in the same way that a thermos bottle helps to keep coffee hot.
+1.false.
+Blankets and sweaters and other cozy items help keep warm-blooded (endothermic) animals warm in cold air because they insulate the animal from the colder environment in the same way that a thermos bottle helps to keep coffee hot.
 However, if you put cold or room-temperature coffee into a thermos, it's not going to get hot!
 In the same way, a cold tortoise isn't going to heat up with a blanket or a sweater.
 The blanket will soon reach the outside temperature, as will the tortoise.
 In order to warm up the tortoise, something like a heat lamp is called for.

-but the dinosaurs did evolve into the warm-blooded birds.
+2.false.
+All reptiles alive today are cold-blooded (ectothermic), but the dinosaurs did evolve into the warm-blooded birds.
 So at some point, some of the creatures, at least, did begin to regulate their body heat.
 Scientists think that different dinosaurs evolved different mechanisms of heat regulation, but most scientists think that most dinosaurs were warm-blooded.

 3.true.
 Most mammals are fully endothermic, including bears, but different mammals have different strategies for surviving cold temperatures.
-One of those strategies is hibernation, during which the body temperature may drop as much as 50 degrees Fa
+One of those strategies is hibernation, during which the body temperature may drop as much as 50 degrees Fahrenheit!

 4.true.
 There are advantages and disadvantages of being warm-blooded.
-One of the advantages is that endothermic creatures can remain active no matter what the temperature is, but the cost for our higher metabolism is that we need more food than cold-blood
+One of the advantages is that endothermic creatures can remain active no matter what the temperature is, but the cost for our higher metabolism is that we need more food than cold-blooded animals—5 to 10 times the food of a ectothermic animal of the same size.

-.false.
+5.false.
 Warm-blooded animals (including humans) shiver when they are cold in order to warm themselves.
 Movement of any kind creates heat, which is why people stamp their feet and rub their hands when they get cold.

 6. A, B, and D help keep us warm.